matchai/awesome-pinned-gists/README.md

 - [rescue-box](https://github.com/joshghent/rescue-box) - Update a pinned gist to contain your daily productivity stats from RescueTime.
 - [neko-box](https://github.com/RangerDigital/neko-box) - Update a pinned gist to contain the latest activity from AniList.
 - [douban-box](https://github.com/CodeDaraW/douban-box) - Update a pinned gist to contain the latest user status about books/movies/music from Douban.
-- [todoist-box](https://github.com/yg/todoist-box) - Update a pinned gist to contain your Todoist stats.
 - [movie-box](https://github.com/LuisAlejandro/movie-box) - Update a pinned gist to contain your media center stats from Trakt.tv.
 - [productive-box](https://github.com/maxam2017/productive-box) - Update a pinned gist to contain your most productive hours during the day.
 - [covid-box](https://github.com/puf17640/covid-box) - Update a gist to contain global or country specific coronavirus stats.